 The History Department offers an Associate in Arts in History for Transfer Degree which provides students with a fundamental knowledge of historical events, literacy, and thinking.
-Upon completion of the degree, students will also gain the knowledge, skills, civic engagement abilities and cultural sensitivity that will allow them to be successful as citizens in a multicultural society.
+Upon completion of the degree, students will also gain the knowledge, skills, civic engagement abilities, and cultural sensitivity that will allow them to be successful as citizens in a multicultural society.
 Furthermore, this degree supplies students with a basic understanding of what it means to be a historian.
-Students completing the degree will gain the necessary skills needed to succeed after transfer to a California State University Campus (CSU) or any other 4-year college.
+Students completing the degree will gain the necessary skills needed to succeed after transferring to a California State University Campus (CSU) or any other 4-year college.

 DEGREES & CERTIFICATES

-Associate in Arts for Transfer (AA-T), History
+History, Associate in Arts for Transfer (AA-T)

 |Receiving a Degree/Certificate||Class Schedule||Make an Appointment|

 Students who study History develop and hone many skills valued across a variety of industries.
 A History degree equips students with the ability to conduct original research, identify and evaluate evidence, and differentiate between cause and effect.
 History students also learn how to use written and oral communication to convey complex ideas clearly and succinctly.
 More than this, studying History cultivates an appreciation for diversity across regions and cultures, better preparing students to thrive professionally in an increasingly globalized world.

 Start your career as a professional and/or specialist in the areas below!

 - Curatorial Assistant